akshay2302/Brain_size_analysis/README.md

-Project on Headsize and BrainWeight
+EDA on Headsize and BrainWeight